Special Offer: Hemingways Safari Flying Package

 Day 1 Welcome to Nairobi

-Hemingways Eden bar
+Staying at Hemingways Eden

 Your Kenyan adventure begins as you touch down at Nairobi International Airport.
 You will be greeted by your private driver and transferred to Hemingways Eden Residence - a boutique residence located in the leafy suburbs of Karen, home for the next two nights.
 Unwind with a restful sleep with breakfast included.